 While unfortunate to your wedding plans, there is some saving grace for engaged couples whereas it is your right to decide to accept a rescheduling or whether to cancel whereas your money paid in advance as a deposit is, in almost all circumstances, refundable.
 Even where a contract with a venue, or other supplier, expressly states that should an incident occur, such as Covid19, cause the inability for the event to go forward, your deposit is usually refundable.
 This right to a return of your deposit, and your right to decide whether to reschedule by treating the existing contract as frustrated and arranging a fresh contract, arises statutorily by law.

 Without the need of a wedding ceremony, and without the ability for your guests to attend whereas weddings with more than ten (10) guests are forbidden, the contract with your house of worship is quite likely frustrated and therefore unenforceable.
-With this said, it is notable that although a refund of your deposit is likely legally required, a donation to a good cause may remain a kind gesture.
+With this said, it is notable that although a refund of your deposit is likely legally required, a reasonable monetary donation towards assisting and supporting worthy causes may remain a kind gesture.

 Venue & Halls

 Without a wedding reception, a banquet hall or other venue is unnecessary; and whereas a wedding contract contained plans for more than ten (10) guests, and therefore the event is currently forbidden by law, the contract is most likely frustrated.
 Furthermore, even if the contract contains a force majeure clause specifically addressing pandemic, if the event is delayed by thirty (30) days or more, it is still within your statutory rights to cancel.